 Were you a little grossed out to hear that wire from grill brushes was accidentally ending up in food and being ingested?
 Yeah, me too.

 Rather than using a wire bristle brush, use a long fork to spear half an onion.
-Rub the cut side on your grill grates for an alternate way to clean them.
+Rub the cut side on your grill grates as an alternate way to clean them.

 Use a potato on your cheese grater

 Rather than losing your sanity trying to clean all the crevices, pull out a potato and grate that.
-It’s hard enough that it should slough away the cheese, and then you can easily rinse off the grater.
+Its flesh is stiff enough that it should slough away the cheese, and then you can easily rinse off the grater.